Redundancy Who Pays – Understanding Your Rights and Payment Responsibilities

 Payments from the National Insurance Fund typically take up to six weeks to process once the RPS receives complete claim information.
 The service prioritizes claims based on hardship, so employees facing particular financial difficulty may receive faster processing.

 Some employees may also be entitled to claim unpaid wages for work completed before their employment ended.
-These claims are subject to the same insolvency procedures and time limits as redundancy pay claims.
+These claims, as well as claims for other money owed, are subject to the same insolvency procedures and time limits as redundancy pay claims.

 What Happens If Payment is Disputed